JuliaSymbolics/SymbolicUtils.jl/page/representation.md

 x*y + 15 - 5x - 3y
 ```

-Further, generic terms such as `sin` or `cos` terms are replaced with a symbol when representing the polynomial.
+Terms for which the `operation` is not `+`, `*`, or `^` are replaced with a generated symbol when representing the polynomial, and a mapping from this new symbol to the original expression it stands-in for is maintained as stated above.

 ```julia
 julia> p = PolyForm((sin(x) + cos(x))^2)